BahaaAlnabeeh/Servicewiz-App/README.md

 # Servicewiz-App

+The Servicewiz application is an application that provides many services, including medical, engineering, educational, technological, software, electronic, and household chores, and each service has several sub-services.
+It was programmed using Flutter technology with APIs to make the application available on both the Android and IOS systems.

+It has many features, including:
-Is a housework app.
-It helps you speed up your workflow with a new and unique kit for your cleaning service.
+* Helps you speed up your workflow with a new and unique set of services.
+* The ability to communicate directly with the owner of the service you want.
+* The ability to search for the service you want or for service owners such as doctors, engineers, and others.
+* View the service owner's details, description, photo, location, and phone number.
+* The ability to add a service to your favorites for faster reference later.
+* For more details, download the application on your phone, and watch it fully.
+Do not hesitate to contact me at Email: alnbyhbha@gmail.com

 Download apk for the App: https://drive.google.com/drive/folders/16NNo3hTgU4MzAlrvEsg1bSTToCU0-R_O?usp=sharing

-For More Details, Do not hesitate to communicate with me at Email: alnbyhbha@gmail.com

 App Screens: